DFE-Digital/prepare-academy-conversions/Cypress_Selectors.md

 All pages in the Legal Requirements section present a three-option choice (Yes, No, Not Applicable) all pages use the same selectors for these:

-- `projectpage-legal-input-yes` - The radio button for the `Yes` option
+- `select-legal-input-yes` - The radio button for the `Yes` option
-- `projectpage-legal-input-no` - The raddio button for the `No` option
+- `select-legal-input-no` - The raddio button for the `No` option
-- `projectpage-legal-input-notapplicable` - The radio button for the `Not applicable` option
+- `select-legal-input-notapplicable` - The radio button for the `Not applicable` option

 ### Summary Page Selectors

-- `projectpage-legal-summary-iscomplete` - The checkbox used to mark the Legal Requirements complete
+- `select-legal-summary-iscomplete` - The checkbox used to mark the Legal Requirements complete
-- `projectpage-legal-summary-submitbutton` - The `Confirm and Continue` button
+- `select-legal-summary-submitbutton` - The `Confirm and Continue` button
-- `projectpage-legal-summary-governingbody-status` - The status text for the governing body question
+- `select-legal-summary-governingbody-status` - The status text for the governing body question
-- `projectpage-legal-summary-governingbody-change` - The `Change` link for the governing body question
+- `select-legal-summary-governingbody-change` - The `Change` link for the governing body question
-- `projectpage-legal-summary-consultation-status` - The status text for the consultation question
+- `select-legal-summary-consultation-status` - The status text for the consultation question
-- `projectpage-legal-summary-consultation-change` - The `Change` link for the consultation question
+- `select-legal-summary-consultation-change` - The `Change` link for the consultation question
-- `projectpage-legal-summary-diocesanconsent-status` - The status text for diocesan consent question
+- `select-legal-summary-diocesanconsent-status` - The status text for diocesan consent question
-- `projectpage-legal-summary-diocesanconsent-change` - The `Change` link for the diocesan consent question
+- `select-legal-summary-diocesanconsent-change` - The `Change` link for the diocesan consent question
-- `projectpage-legal-summary-foundationconsent-status` - The status text for the foundation consent question
+- `select-legal-summary-foundationconsent-status` - The status text for the foundation consent question
-- `projectpage-legal-summary-foundationconsent-change` - The `Change` link for the foundation consent question
+- `select-legal-summary-foundationconsent-change` - The `Change` link for the foundation consent question